matze/splat/README.md

 ### Usage

+splat is a command line application to generate static photo galleries from a source directory of image files, a `splat.toml` configuration file and a theme file containing an HTML template and optional assets.

-splat is a command line application and uses various sub commands.
-First, create a new base configuration using `splat new` and edit `.splat.toml` to your liking, especially adapt the `input` and `output` paths. `output` will be created if it does not exist.
+To create an example configuration run `splat new` and edit `splat.toml` to your liking, especially adapt the `input` and `output` paths. `output` will be created if it does not exist.
 Then run `splat build` to generate the static output.

+> [!IMPORTANT]
+> The example theme relies on the Tailwind CSS v4.0 beta compiler.
+Make sure to
+> install it if you want to use the theme.